Getting redundancy support

-You must confirm the final structure to employees who are being made redundant.
+You must confirm the final structure in writing to employees who are being made redundant.
 This letter should include:

 • how much notice you’re giving them, as stated in their employment agreement